-USDA is now accepting applications from Wyoming agricultural producers for assistance through the new Big Game Conservation Partnership.
+USDA is now accepting applications from agricultural producers in Wyoming, Idaho and Montana for assistance through the USDA Migratory Big Game Initiative.
 Signups are open for opportunities through the Environmental Quality Incentives Program (EQIP), Agricultural Conservation Easement Program (ACEP), and Grassland Conservation Reserve Program (Grassland CRP).
-Through this partnership with the State of Wyoming, USDA is investing additional, dedicated funds in Wyoming for big game conservation, adding additional staffing and streamlining processes for producers.

 Conservation Programs